Home » 5 Cockatiel Crest Positions (And What They Mean!)

 Fully Raised and Curved Crest

 While a fully raised crest suggests a cockatiel is calm and content, a curl denotes curiosity.
-Alternatively, it may be displaying some early signs of caution.
+Alternatively, it may be displaying early signs of caution.

 You’ll notice this crest position when something unfamiliar enters a cockatiel’s line of sight.
 Cockatiels are suspicious and uncertain of new objects or people, so they’ll watch closely.